Thulium-Drake/ansible-role-zabbix_agent/README.md

 you place your template scripts and configs in a similar structure.

 ## Setup
+This role uses Ansible Merge Vars to create lists of templates that will be applied to the hosts managed.

 Incorporate the role in your regular Ansible playbooks and configure it.